-As a part of Nebraska Medical Center’s expansion, the hospital is in the process of razing commercial properties on the north side of Leavenworth from 43rd to 44th Street.
+As part of Nebraska Medical Center’s expansion, the hospital is in the process of razing commercial properties on the north side of Leavenworth Street from 43rd to 44th Street.
 These buildings are located to the east of Barrett’s Barleycorn and to the west of Castle Barrett.
-Many of these buildings either had storefronts built in the front of the houses or free standing houses behind them.
+Many of these buildings either had storefronts built into the front of the houses or freestanding houses behind them.
 Let’s take a few minutes to explore the history of these buildings.

-To the west is 4322 Leavenworth which has been the home to Barrett’s Barleycorn since the 1980’s and as mentioned above, Classic Bar before that.
-The Barrett family later bought the adjacent warehouse on the western end of its parking lot at 4330 Leavenworth.
+To the west is 4322 Leavenworth Street, which has been home to Barrett’s Barleycorn since the 1980s and, as mentioned above, Classic Bar before that.
+The Barrett family later bought the adjacent warehouse on the western end of its parking lot at 4330 Leavenworth Street.
 The intent was to raze the building so they could expand their parking lot.
-Instead they decided to use the space as an event center called Castle Barrett in addition to a lower level bar called B Bar.
+Instead, they decided to use the space as an event center called Castle Barrett in addition to a lower-level bar called B Bar.
 Fortunately, both of these buildings appear to be safe from the wrecking ball for the time being.

-4338 Leavenworth was built in 1927 and was the home to Haworth Ice Company followed by Omaha Ice Cream.
+4338 Leavenworth Street was built in 1927 and was home to Haworth Ice Company followed by Omaha Ice Cream.
 By 1935 it was a motorcycle store called Moore Cycle Company.
-After that it became an appliance stores and then Goranson Electric in 1947.
+After that it became an appliance store and then Goranson Electric in 1947.
 In the early 2000s it was Tom’s Terrific Antiques.
 In recent years it was Twizted Elementz Glass & Gifts.

 4340 Leavenworth was a part of the same building as its neighbor to the east.
 In the 1940s it was Cady’s Metal Works.
 I suspect they expanded into this storefront.
 At one point it was the Leavenworth Heights garage.
 In the early 2000s it was absorbed by Tom’s Terrific Antiques.
 In recent years it was feel good handcrafted soaps and candles.

-4342 Leavenworth was constructed in 1900. and represents the oldest of the buildings to be razed.
-From 1951-1956 to Willenburg Piano Company.
+4342 Leavenworth Street was constructed in 1900 and represents the oldest of the buildings to be razed.
+From 1951 to 1956 it was Willenburg Piano Company.
 After that it was United Distributors.
-In the 1970s it was Bobby’s Dancewear and In recent years it wa Juan Studio and Salon.
+In the 1970s it was Bobby’s Dancewear.
+In recent years it was Juan Studio and Salon.

-4344 Leavenworth was also built in 1900 and was the Reitie Brothers grocery store.
-It remained as a grocery for decades including Handee Dandee in the 1950s.
+4344 Leavenworth Street was also built in 1900 and was the Reitie Brothers grocery store.
+It remained a grocery for decades, including Handee Dandee in the 1950s.
 It was a TV repair company by 1961.
 In the 1970s it was a bicycle shop called The Spoke Shop.
 In recent years it was home to Trainmans Trading Post.

-While none of these are remarkable, it is a glimpse into the past of storefronts that served the Leavenworth Heights residents to its south.
-Sadly these buildings have been in need of TLC for quite some time.
-But with the ever expanding Medical Center to its immediate north, their days have long been numbered.
+While none of these are remarkable, they offer a glimpse into the past of storefronts that served the Leavenworth Heights residents to their south.
+Sadly, these buildings have been in need of TLC for quite some time.
+But with the ever-expanding Medical Center to their immediate north, their days have long been numbered.

 Please feel free to comment to share your thoughts and memories.